 This knowledge can help us to practice compassion and appreciation for our magnificent bodies.
 It can help us to heal our relationship with food and our bodies, and offer some much needed but gentle guidance in our modern world of fad diets, poor health, disordered eating, and body dissatisfaction.

 Rather than give us harsh directives about what to eat and what not to eat, a working knowledge of the lunar cycles can offer support in helping us come to terms with our own cyclicity, as well as give us clues as to what foods and methods of cooking might be yummiest and most satisfying at a particular time of year.

 Because of course, eating what's yummiest and most satiating is a huge part of developing an ability to eat intuitively, trusting your body, and relying less and less on external rules, diets, and celebrity trends.

-I've begun researching these lunar cycles in the southern hemisphere, and will continue to do so for the next year.
+I've begun researching these lunar cycles in both the southern and northern hemispheres, and will continue to do so for the next year.
 We start with the Moon When Barramundi Enter Shallow Waters.
-I look forward to researching these 13 moon cycles, and sharing what they can teach us about food, health, culture and intuitive eating!
+I look forward to researching these 13 moon cycles, and sharing what they can teach us about food, health, culture, body image, and intuitive eating!

 These are a prelude to my book BLOOD MOON FOOD: Connecting with the cycles of nature and your body to heal your relationship with food, due for publication in 2019.